dmalhotra/SCTL/doc/tutorial/matrix.rst

 The `Matrix` class is a template class designed to represent and manipulate matrices.
 It provides various operations for matrix-matrix and matrix-scalar computations, as well as utilities for input/output, transposition, singular value decomposition (SVD), and pseudo-inverse computation.

+This tutorial provided a basic overview of how to use the Matrix class.
-For more advanced usage and additional features, please refer to the :ref:`Matrix class documentation <matrix-dox>`.
+For more advanced usage and additional features, please refer to the Matrix class API in :ref:`matrix.hpp <matrix_hpp>`.

-To use the `Matrix` class, follow these steps:
+.. :ref:`Matrix class documentation <matrix-dox>`.

 1. **Instantiate the Class**: Instantiate an object of the `Matrix` class with the desired template parameter (`ValueType`).